l7mp/learning-go/99-labs/03-splitdim/README.md

    }
    ```

-   > [!WARNING]
-   >
-   > It is idiomatic Go to make data structure definitions private and let  constructors return an *interface* as a pointer to the struct instead of the actual struct itself (observe that the above returns `api.DataLayer`, not `localDB`).
+   Recall, it is idiomatic Go to make data structure definitions private and let  constructors return an *interface* as a pointer to the struct instead of the actual struct itself (observe that the above returns `api.DataLayer`, not `localDB`).
 Since `localDB` is private, the caller would not be able to do much with it anyway.

 1. Implement the placeholders for the 4 interface methods.